demisto/content/Packs/F5BigIPAWAF/README.md

 * The product documentation is available [here](https://my.f5.com/manage/s/article/K02138840).

-1. Login to BIG-IP command line.
+1. Log in to the BIG-IP command line.
 2. Use Linux editor to edit the syslog-ng configuration, in this case using **nano** editor.
 ```bash
    nano /etc/syslog-ng/syslog-ng.conf